rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **How much resin should I pour into the vat?**

-To start, fill the VAT about half way, between the FEP surface and max fill line..
+To start, fill the VAT about halfway between the FEP surface and max fill line.
 Do not exceed the max fill line; if there is too much resin, it will rise from displacement and cause a spill.
-Once you pour resin into the VAT, let it sit for a few minutes to let any air bubbles escape before printing.
+Once you pour resin into the VAT, let it sit for a few minutes to allow any air bubbles to escape before printing.

 **Can I add resin halfway through a print?**